richardhob/claw/notes/03-planning.md

 Let's finish our investigation of the firmware and make a plan for the claw game.

-## UI

-The User interface seems to be managed by `Marlin/src/lcd/marlinui.cpp`

-## Features we could exploit

-- Joy stick (Do we have the pins?)
-- Disable SD Card
-- Enable Serial
-- Disable Heaters?
-- Disable

 ## Goal of this project

 Make a Claw game, which can be coin operated (eventually).
 Features are as
 follows:

 - Button to say start
-- Count down timer on start
+- Count down timer on start?
+(May require a custom hardware / software solution)
-- Button to say "go" (can be same as start button)
+- Button to say "grab" (can be same as start button)
 - Joystick to control position

 I think this can work by:

 1. Removing Thermistor connections (I think they're analog / ADC In connections)
-2. Connecting up a joy stick
+2. Connecting up a joy stick to the removed thermistor connections

-Pretty simple?
+3. Connect a button to the Extruder Fan Pin (Start Button)
+4. Connect a button to the CPU Fan Pin (Drop Button)

-## Joystick
+### Joystick

 Using an analog joystick, we can control the printer: